Epistimio/orion/docs/src/developer/standards.rst

 workflow.
 The *develop* and *master* branches are protected and can only be changed with pull requests.

-For branch names, we recommend prefixing the name of the branch with *feature/*, *fix/*, et *doc/* depending on the change you're implementing.
-Additionally, we encourage adding the issue's id at the start of the branch name, after the prefix.
+For branch names, we recommend prefixing the name of the branch with *feature/*, *fix/*, and *doc/* depending on the change you're implementing.
+Additionally, we encourage adding the issue's id (if there is one) at the start of the branch name, after the prefix.
 For example the branch name for a bug represented by issue 225 would be ``fix/225-short-bug-description``.

 When creating a release, we use the pattern *release-{version}rc*.
 This branch represent the release candidate that will be merged in the master branch when the changes are ready to be launched in